 Autonomy’s Balancing Act

-If the procedure was written in the form of a series of questions, both subjective and objective that in order to be answered the crafts person has to perform certain tasks, then autonomy is restored and the work gets executed in a consistent fashion.
+If a procedure was written in the form of a series of questions, both subjective and objective to be answered, the craftsperson has to perform certain tasks, then autonomy is restored and the work gets executed consistently.

 Mastery